marvingregormrzyglod/marvingregormrzyglod/README.md

 2. 2. [ ] Salty Friends
 - A video podcast that I do with my best friends to chat about scripture.
 3. 3. [ ] Game Project
-- A new game designed collaboratively with believers
+- A new game designed collaboratively with believers to create an entertaining game to play with friends and learn how to evangelize and spread the message of Christ.

 <!--
 **marvingregormrzyglod/marvingregormrzyglod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.